howtographql/howtographql/content/frontend/angular-apollo/3-mutations-creating-links.md

 ```

-Note : `[(ngModel)]` is the Angular syntax to bind the `description` and `url` property to their textbox.
+Note: `[(ngModel)]` is the Angular syntax to bind the `description` and `URL` property to their textbox.
 Data flows in both directions: from the property to the textbox, and from the textbox back to the property. `NgModel` isn't available by default.
 It belongs to the optional `FormsModule`.
 You must import it in `src/app/app.module.ts` to be able to use.

 </Instruction>

-This is a standard setup for a Angular component with two `input` fields where users can provide the `url` and `description` of the `Link` they want to create.
-The data that's typed into these fields is binded in the component's properties (`description` and `url`) and will be used in `createLink` when the mutation is sent.
+This is a standard setup for an Angular component with two `input` fields where users can provide the `URL` and `description` of the `Link` they want to create.
+The data that's typed into these fields is bound in the component's properties (`description` and `URL`) and will be used in `createLink` when the mutation is sent.

 ### Writing the Mutation

 But how can you now actually send the mutation?
 Let's follow the two steps from before.

-First you need to define the mutation in your `graphql` file and parse your query with `gql`.
+First, you need to define the mutation in your `graphql` file and parse your query with `gql`.
 You'll do that in a similar way as with the query before.

 <Instruction>